-Mexican Quinoa Stuffed Peppers are an easy recipe that’s perfect for a weeknight dinner and beautiful enough to serve to guests.
-Quinoa stuffed peppers take on a Mexican flair, bursting with a filling of quinoa, black beans, corn, tomatoes and salsa.
+Mexican Quinoa Stuffed Peppers is an easy vegetarian recipe that's perfect for a weeknight dinner and beautiful enough to serve to guests.
+Our easy quinoa stuffed peppers take on a Mexican flair, bursting with a filling of quinoa, black beans, corn, tomatoes and salsa.

 Stuffed peppers, a retro comfort food from my childhood, have had a resurgence of popularity lately.